 6. Campuhan Ridge Walk

 Campuhan ridge walk was the first activity I did when I arrived in Ubud.
 It is a pleasant walk.
 You can enjoy nice scenery with rice fields, and lush green as you burn your calories.
 The track is well maintained so it’s not exactly a trek but more of a stroll/hike.
-You will also spot a few structures which show the Balinese architecture and there are a few stores which sell authentic Balinese nib paintings on wood as well as on canvas.
+You will also spot a few structures which show the Balinese architecture and there are a few stores that sell authentic Balinese nib paintings on wood as well as on canvas.